Trade Finance and Corporate Finance: What’s The Difference? | Czarnikow

 Trade Finance and Corporate Finance – they’re terms you’ve probably heard a lot but if someone asked you to explain the difference, would you be able to?
 For those of us without a business or finance background or who are new to the commodities or financial sector, it might seem easier to keep quiet.
 In reality though, the differences between the two practices are easier to spot than you might think.
 We’ll take you through an explanation of both, and hope to dispel any confusion between the two.

-Imagine you are a small mill in Thailand.
+Imagine you are a small but ambitious sugar mill.
 In order to increase your business’ size and assets, you need to find investment that will allow your company to grow and prosper, creating value to the shareholders.
 You do not have a vast relationship with banks at present, as your business is still growing, and you do not have a network of investors that might be willing to co-invest with you.
 This is where Corporate Finance can help, by giving you a clearer view of your current situation and a range of options that you can pursue in order to flourish.

 The aim of Corporate Finance is to maximise the value of a business to its shareholders, by providing creative financial solutions addressing the company’s needs and appropriate capital structure (debt and equity) for each situation.
 It is provided as a service to our clients, and Czarnikow’s role in the process is to elaborate on, conduct and conclude those financial solutions.
 A few examples of these solutions are equity raising from strategic investors, new credit lines from funds and financial institutions, debt restructuring and M&A (buying or selling assets).